windwp/kysely-zod-sqlite/README.md

   }),
 });
 ```
-### call from pages to worker or from worker to worker
+### call from cloudflare pages to worker or from worker to worker
 ```typescript
 const api = new TestApi({
   config,